Work in progress...

 2013 to 2014 - Total 969 - Member's median number of dives 19

 2014 to 2015 - Total 715 - Member's median number of dives 8.5

 2015 to 2016 - Total 513 - Member's median number of dives 10

-The water has been a not so refreshing 34 degrees but its been worth it this summer.
-Great turtle sightings at all 3 of our main diving locations and divers have experienced some amazing dives with the hungry and friendly cow tail rays.
+The water has been a not so refreshing 34 degrees Celcius but it's been worth it.
+Great turtle sightings at all three of our main diving locations, and divers have experienced some amazing dives with hungry and friendly cowtail rays.

-Now as we move into mid august we are starting see some familiar faces return from their summer breaks and it's time to welcome any newcomers who might be tempted by a dive or two in the waters of Kuwait
+Familiar faces will return from their summer break in a littel while, and, as at any time, we will welcome any newcomers who might be tempted by a dive or two in the waters of Kuwait.

 Wonderful first dive

 Our latest trainee Mohamed had a few words to say about his first day diving from the boat with Kuwait Mantas.

 Dear divers gang 😊😊😊😊 Thank you so much for those dives yesterday.
 It was a wonderful day with unforgettable experience.
 Diving for the first time with a highly experienced diver and a wonderful dive manager was indeed a memorable experience.
 Also being in the company of such fantastic people and passionate divers added to the experience and gave me courage to complete my first dive.
 I hope to see you all again on next dives.
 Thank you all so much.
 Regards Mohamed